RERA Tenancy Law in Dubai : A Complete Guide

 RERA Laws Governing Tenancy Contracts in Dubai

-According to Article 6 of RERA’s Tenancy Law No. (26) of 2007, the duration of tenancy will be immediately extended for the same term or one year (whichever is less), on the identical provisions of service, if the property tenancy deal lapses and the tenant continues to reside in the property without the landlord’s reluctance.
+According to Article 6 of RERA’s Tenancy Law No. (26) of 2007, the law will extend the duration of tenancy immediately for the same term or one year (whichever is less).
+This is on the identical provisions of service if the property tenancy deal lapses and the tenant continues to reside in the property without the landlord’s reluctance.

 All tenants or property owners must register the tenancy agreement with the Real Estate Regulatory Agency (RERA) through Ejari as per Article 4 of Law No. (33) of 2008.
-It prevents the property from being leased to two or more parties simultaneously.
-The rules and restrictions for tenants or property owners regarding the registration of a rental contract with RERA are also stated in Law 33 of 2008.
+The law prevents leasing the property to two or more parties simultaneously.
+Further, Law No. (33) of 2008 also states the rules and regulations regarding the registration of the RERA Dubai tenancy contract.

 Terms of The RERA Tenancy Laws in Dubai